vimaec/difference-engine/README.md

 The difference engine generates JSON files containing change records and OBJ files representing the geometry which was added, removed, changed, resized, or moved.

-We used Rhino to visualize the changes, and then certain
+We used Rhino to visualize the changes, and then uploaded to as a webapp using
 [https://github.com/sophXmoore1/compute.rhino3d.appserver-1](https://github.com/sophXmoore1/compute.rhino3d.appserver-1).

 ![Difference Engine Demo](/images/diff-eng-logo.gif?raw=true)